hjaremko/baca-cli/README.md

     details    Gets submit details
-    help       Prints this message or the help of the given subcommand(s) init       Initializes current directory as BaCa workspace
+    help       Prints this message or the help of the given subcommand(s) init       Initializes current directory as BaCa workspace refresh    Refreshes session, use in case of cookie expiration
 ```

 ### Workspace initialization: `init`

 Initializes current directory as BaCa workspace, similar to `git init`.
+Currently passwords are stored in **plain text**
-Currently passwords are stored in **plain text**.
+.

 ```
 baca init --host <host> --login <login> --password <password>